1. Are extradition proceedings regulated by domestic legislation, treaties or both?

 21. Are potential breaches of human rights after extradition considered in the extradition process?

-Potential breaches of human rights during a trial in the requesting state (infringement of the right to a fair trial) and those incurred by the sentence ordered by the requesting state’s courts (breach of the right to dignity, the right not to be subjected to torture or to inhuman or degrading treatment or punishment) are considered by the French judge prior to allowing or refusing the extradition (CCP, article 696-4 – see question 19).
+Potential breaches of human rights during a trial in the requesting state (infringement of the right to a fair trial) and those incurred by the sentence ordered by the requesting state’s courts (breach of the right to dignity, the right not to be subjected to torture or to inhuman or degrading treatment or punishment) are considered by the French judge prior to allowing or refusing the extradition (CCP, article 696-4).

-The French judge may make the grant of the extradition conditional upon a written commitment from the requesting state’s authorities that the requested person will be detained under conditions that are compliant with the European Convention on Human Rights.
+The French judge may make the grant of the extradition conditional upon written commitments from the requesting state’s authorities, for example, under the commitment that the requested person will be detained under conditions that are compliant with the European Convention on Human Rights or under the condition that the French consular officials in the requesting state can visit the person in the detention facilities after his or her extradition.Answer contributed by Stéphane Bonifassi and Marie Poirot

 22. Can a person consent to extradition, and what is the procedure?
 Is consent irrevocable?